Bulla Felix

-Bulla Felix was an Italian bandit leader of a rebel state to Rome, active around 205–207 AD, during the reign of the Roman emperor Septimius Severus.
-He united and formed a regiment of over 600 men, among them runaway slaves and imperial freedmen, and eluded capture for more than two years despite pursuit by a force of Roman soldiers under the command of the emperor himself.
+Bulla Felix was a legendary Italian bandit leader active around 205–207 AD, during the reign of the Roman emperor Septimius Severus.
+He gathered a band of over 600 men, among them runaway slaves and imperial freedmen, and eluded capture for more than two years despite pursuit by a force of Roman soldiers under the command of the emperor himself.

 The story of Bulla Felix is told by the Greek historian and Roman senator Cassius Dio.
-However, it is written in a manner that serves to undermine the integrity of Septimius Severus because it casts the emperor in a bad light.
-In particular it is framed to compare the fair treatment the Emperor Augustus showed the Spanish brigand Corocotta in the 1st century BC in contrast to Severus' punishment of Bulla.
-Dio's story has several similarities to later legends of "good" bandits: Bulla "combined the attributes of Zorro and the Scarlet Pimpernel (he could never be caught) with a Robin Hood-like concern for social justice and flourished with the support of his community."
-Bulla is reported to have come from Liguria and was raised by a priest.
-It was through this priest that he learned how to read and write.
-Bulla was also drawn to law, theology and philosophy, which he taught himself, as he grew up.
-Bulla had access to the priest's texts and was able through the priest to access legal texts and scriptures.
-Somewhat of an oxymoronic endeavour, Bulla actively satirised the Roman judicial system.
+Dio's story has several similarities to later legends of "good" bandits: Bulla "combined the attributes of Zorro and the Scarlet Pimpernel (he could never be caught) with a Robin Hood-like concern for social justice."
 Dio describes him as "never really seen when seen, never found when found, never caught when caught."
 The Latin name Bulla Felix means roughly "Lucky Charm", and he is likely to be a composite or historical fiction.